Marine Weather Net

 Low - less than 30 percent.
 Medium - 30 to 60 percent.
 High - greater than 60 percent.

-Friday and Saturday...High Confidence.
+Tonight and Sunday...High Confidence.

 NOAA Boston MA Office: Watches - Warnings - Advisories